-- 1. The teacher should organise the visit and secure a date etc. - 2.
-Admin staff will book the transport. - 3.
-The visits approval form should be fully completed and agreed by the EVC/headteacher.
-A copy of this then needs to be handed to the Admin team. - 4.
+- 1. Staff should discuss trip with Headteacher and get approval.
+An approval in principal form may be required at the discretion of the Headteacher - 2.
+The teacher should organise the visit and secure a date etc. - 3.
+Admin staff will book the transport. - 4.
 Admin staff will add the visit to ParentPay as a new payment item and include the additional information.
 Letters to parents / carers are no longer required. - 5.
 Parents will have the option to notify us when paying via ParentPay if a school packed lunch is required and if they are able to help with the trip (if parent helpers have been requested.) - 6.
 Admin staff will send texts/email to parents in the relevant year group notifying them of the visit information and to look at their ParentPay account. - 7.
-Admin staff will return the visits approval form along with a copy of the information on ParentPay to the teacher which will act as confirmation that the visit is now on ParentPay. - 8.
+Admin staff will provide the teacher with a copy of the information on ParentPay which will act as confirmation that the visit is now on ParentPay. - 8.
 Admin staff will chase any outstanding payments and can instantly provide teachers with a report of who has paid, who is to receive a school packed lunch and details of parent helpers if required. - 9.
-Admin staff will keep a copy of the completed visits approval form, ParentPay information and payer details for office records (as applicable).
+Admin staff will keep a copy of the ParentPay information and payer details for office records (as applicable).